Post

 How I decided on the technology behind the blog

-Last updated: I have migrated my website from Amplify web to Terraform + S3 + CloudFront + AWS Certificate Manager + Developer Tools
+Last updated: I have migrated my website from AWS Amplify Hosting to Terraform + S3 + CloudFront + AWS Certificate Manager + Developer Tools.

 • Serverless architecture

-• I applied the separation of concerns design principle to frontend and backend:
+• I applied the separation of concerns design principle to the frontend and backend.

 • Frontend: Static website generated with Jekyll and deployed with AWS Amplify